felipeZ/felipeZ/README.md

 * [Building a Web Service to Manage Scientific Simulation Data Using GraphQL](https://blog.esciencecenter.nl/building-a-web-service-to-manage-scientific-simulation-data-using-graphql-a0bbf1c3f6e9)
 * [A Haskell implementation of the Hartree-Fock method](https://themonadreader.files.wordpress.com/2013/03/issue214.pdf)
 * [Dealing with Dragons and Monsters: Best Practices for Handling Legacy Code](https://blog.esciencecenter.nl/dealing-with-dragons-and-monsters-best-practices-for-handling-legacy-code-35bb9c939b7d)

-###  Do you want to share something with me?
-* Do you have a cool project that do you want me to collaborate with?
-* Is there a scientific open source project that I may help with?
-* Do you what to know more about my projects?

-📬 drop me an email at *tifonzafel@gmail.com*